jayposs/kvfun/readme.md

 **Other Options** with similar goals are [BoltHold](https://github.com/timshannon/bolthold) and [Storm](https://github.com/asdine/storm) (both have way more features and way more code).

-*Project Targets - Small, Simple, Useful*
+*Project Targets* - Small, Simple, Useful

 *Code Flow* -
 Client pgm sends http request to running server pgm.
 Server pgm calls func in handlers.go which processes request.

-*Review these 3 code files to see if/how targets were achieved*
+*Review these 3 code files to see if/how targets were achieved:*
 * server/server.go - uses http.ListenAndServe to process client requests by calling funcs in handlers.go
 * kvf/handlers.go - 1 func for each request type (get, get1, put, put1, qry, ...)
 * kvf/rec.go - handler support funcs